ChatGPT vs. Jasper: Comparing Top AI Writing Tools

 - Summarize long blocks of text

-- Provide context and answers for questions (if related to events before late 2021)
+- Provide context and answers for questions (with some real-time limits)

 - Revise and reword content that you provide